Step inside Pompeii and discover life in the ancient city before the fateful eruption of Mount Vesuvius almost 2,000 years ago.

 For almost 300 years, excavations have been revealing what life was like in Pompeii.
 New excavations in the archaeological park set out to preserve, stabilise and better understand new areas of the ancient city.

-Pompeii is the first time these newly discovered objects have been seen outside Europe.
+Pompeii is the first time some of these newly discovered objects have been seen outside Europe.

 Visitors will see stunning frescoes, jewellery, sculptures, pottery and other intriguing objects representing everyday life.